xiaochuanle/DeepPlant/README.md

 2. reference_start: Start position of the read on the reference genome
 3. reference_end: End position of the read on the reference genome
 4. chromosome: Reference name of the read on the reference genome
-5. pos_in_strand: Position of the current CpG site on the reference genome
+5. pos_in_reference: Position of the current cytosine sites on the reference genome
 6. strand: Aligned strand of the read on the reference (+/-)
-7. methylation_rate: Methylation rate of the current CpG sites as determined by the model.
+7. methylation_rate: Methylation rate of the current cytosine sites as determined by the model.

-You could find trained  torch script modules in `traced_script_module` file that contains different k-mer.

-## Publication

-...